 Hedging Bets on Favourites

-Many bettors talk about “sure-fire bets” or “bankers” - bets that are easy to predict and will almost certainly guarantee a win.
-But in reality, there is no such things as a sure-fire bet.
+Many bettors talk about “sure-fire bets” or “bankers” - bets that are easy to predict.
+But in reality, there is no such thing as a sure-fire bet.
 And that is why many punters sometimes hedge their bets just in case the favourite fails to deliver.

 Hedging basically means placing a counter bet as an insurance policy.
 The term derives from the way in which a gardener protects an area by planting a hedge around it.
 It is one of the earliest known betting strategies and was first applied to horse race wagering.
 When used correctly, hedging can be a useful strategy and can it help punters to minimise their losses over time.
 However, it can also reduce potential profits, so it must be used in a productive and well thought out manner.